jpcorb20/mediqa-oe/README.md

-# MEDIQA-OE: Medical Order Extraction from Doctor-Patient Dialogs
-Codebase for Order Extraction Tasks as part of MEDIQA-OE @ ClinicalNLP 2025
+S# MEDIQA-OE: Medical Order Extraction from Doctor-Patient Dialogs Codebase for Order Extraction Tasks as part of MEDIQA-OE @ ClinicalNLP 2025